Baby-safe cleaning: using EWG to help you find safe cleaners

 ENVIRONMENTAL WORKING GROUP

-One of them is the Environmental Working Group (EWG).
-The EWG was formed in 1983 and is a US non-profit organization that is dedicated to protecting human health and the environment.
-They research a variety of products for their toxicity in order to allow consumer to make better choices.
-Their research and database includes cosmetics, sunscreen, cleaning products and many more.
+One useful source is the Environmental Working Group (EWG).
+The EWG was formed in 1983 and is a US non-profit organization dedicated to protecting human health and the environment.
+They research a variety of products for their toxicity in order to allow consumers to make better choices.

 HOW THE EWG WORKS